openturns/openturns/python/doc/theory/meta_modeling/gaussian_process_regression.rst

 where :math:`\Sigma_{ij} = \Cov{\vect{Z}(\omega, \vect{\xi}_i), \vect{Z}(\omega, \vect{\xi}_j)}`.

-This step is performed by the class :class:`~openturns.experimental.GaussianProcessRegression`.
+This step is performed by the class :class:`~openturns.GaussianProcessRegression`.

 Step 3:  Gaussian Process Regression metamodel and its exploitation